Ellotron/war-rig/rules/README.md

 #### 3. Espionage

-Choose one equipment or tech card the rival player owns and look at it and/or turn it face up.
+Choose one equipment or tech card in the rival player's inventory and look at it and/or turn it face up.
 In the same action you may attempt to steal plans for the selected item.
 Roll the green subterfuge dice.

 - 🔓 - You break encryption and steal the plans.
-The item remains where it is but with a squad marker on flipped to the captured/locked side.
-See the rules on constructing **Stolen Items**.
+If the item is equipment leave the card in the rival base and add a locked squad token to it.
+For any other tech move the card to your inventory.
 The squad is then **Repelled**.
-- 🔗 - your squad is **Captured** and their coercion begins.
+- 🔗 - your squad is **Captured** and can now be **Coerce**d.
 - 🚨 - the alarm is raised and all infiltrators (not just your own) are **Repelled**
 - 🎯 - your squad is discovered and is attacked as it tries to escape.
-The normal rules for attack apply if you defend successfully you are still **Repelled**.
+The normal rules for **Squad Attack** apply if you defend successfully you are still **Repelled**.
 - 🟩 - the espionage fails but the squad remains undiscovered

+> You cannot steal parts that are attached to the war rig or facilities that have been constructed.

 #### 4. Sabotage